jason-davey/studio/PLAYBOOK.md

 The application provides a 5-step guided workflow using an accordion interface on the main page (`/`).
 A fixed top bar provides access to navigation, user actions (like Logout), admin view switching, and the "Guided Walkthrough" and "Provide Feedback" buttons at all times.

 1.  **Step 1: Review Recommendations:** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
 This can pre-fill content for all sections.
 The Guided Walkthrough can also load a sample blueprint for you.
 2.  **Step 2: Build & Preview Page:** See a preview of your entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.
+The visibility of sections in the preview depends on settings in Step 3.
 3.  **Step 3: Adjust Content:** Fine-tune the content of your landing page sections (e.g., Hero section text, Benefit descriptions, Testimonial quotes).
+You can also toggle the visibility of each main section for the preview.
 4.  **Step 4: Configure A/B Test:** Create "Version A" and "Version B" for A/B testing specific elements (like the Hero section).
 Version A will be pre-filled from your work in Step 3.
 Use AI suggestions (optionally guided by "Campaign Focus / Keywords") and manage configurations locally.
 5.  **Step 5: Prepare for Deployment:** Get instructions and links to take your A/B test configurations to Firebase.